jeckman/wpbook/README.txt

 * First push to WP-Plugins Directory

 == To Do ==
+* Update instructions in readme to match new options available in 1.3
+* Leverage new Facebook API to set user's status when a new blog post gets posted.
 * Capture Facebook Profile picture of user commenting in Facebook, display instead of Gravatar.
 (I think this will require actually fetching and storing the picture,